Back to All Articles

 Written by Kelly Ryan

-Kelly Ryan is a renowned expert in the field of cosmetology, with over a decade of experience shaping beauty standards and practices.
-Her passion for beauty and wellness sparked an early interest in cosmetology, leading her to specialize in aesthetic enhancements and the art of personal grooming.
-Throughout her distinguished career, Kelly has offered her expertise to a diverse range of beauty establishments, from chic salons to prestigious spas, helping them not only to meet but to set industry benchmarks for quality and innovation.
+Kelly Ryan is a renowned expert in food and alcohol safety, with over two decades of experience shaping food and alcohol policy.
+Throughout her distinguished career, Kelly has offered her expertise to a diverse range of industry establishments, from prestigious restaurants to renowned bars, helping them not only to meet but to set industry benchmarks for quality, safety, and innovation.

-At the Cosmo CE, Kelly shares her wealth of knowledge, providing invaluable advice and trends analysis to beauty professionals and enthusiasts alike.
-Her work is motivated by a love for empowering individuals through beauty, aiming to elevate the standards of cosmetology services and customer satisfaction.
+At SmartServerUSA, Kelly shares her wealth of knowledge, providing invaluable advice to industry professionals and enthusiasts alike.
+Her work is motivated by a love for empowering individuals through food and alcohol safety, aiming to elevate the standards of food and alcohol services and customer satisfaction.

 Recommended Articles